 If you find that your anxiety is overwhelming or persistent, consider seeking professional help.

-Our anxiety treatment program is designed to provide personalized support and effective strategies to help you regain control and improve your quality of life.
+At Modern Recovery, our anxiety treatment program is designed to provide personalized support to help you regain control and improve your quality of life.

 1. Chen, S.-M., Fang, J., Wang, L.-M., & Liu, C.-L. (2020).
 Rest a while and run a mile: Relationship between distraction and negative emotions among college students in China.
 PLoS ONE, 15(9), e0236030. https://doi.org/10.1371/journal.pone.0236030